Gum disease and overall health

 How many of you expect to be asked by your doctor about the health of your teeth and gums?

-I’ve been a GP for nearly 20 years and when I ask my patients about the state of their teeth and gums as part of their general medical history they still look surprised.
-Almost everyone nowadays expects to be asked by their doctor about their smoking, diet and exercise habits and almost everyone is aware that they are risk factors for their overall health.
+I’ve been a GP for nearly 20 years in London, and when I ask my patients about the state of their teeth and gums as part of their general medical history, they still look surprised.
+Almost everyone nowadays expects to be asked by their doctor about their smoking, diet and exercise habits.
+Almost everyone is aware that they are risk factors for their overall health.

 But how many of you are aware that the state of your teeth is also a risk factor for your health with gum disease linked to lots of health problems in other parts of your body?